ANNUAL ALLIANCE REPORT

 The Ironworkers Employers' Association of Western Pennsylvania is represented on the union joint apprenticeship and journeymen upgrade committee of the Ironworkers Local #3.
 The Association accomplishes this by appointing contractor members and the Executive Director to the committee.
 This committee is responsible for providing skilled construction workers through apprenticeship and training programs.
 Safety and Health information is promoted, supported and conveyed through these programs.
 The committee also reviews funding, liability, disciplinary and other joint management/labor functions.

 Billl Ligetti, IWEA Executive Director, and member company representatives have called throughout the year for general discussions on OSHA standards/ policy/interpretations and requests for OSHA handouts/publications.

-The IWEA’s website posted information and links to safety alerts, and OSHA’s heat stress, fall protection, and GHS webpages.
-The IWEA website has a safety section, referencing the alliance.
-The website also posts and maintains various past safety and health information (i.e. OSHA news releases, safety bulletins, product recalls, etc.) as resource material for its members.
+The IWEA's website posted information and links to the safety alerts sent and a link to the OSHA recordkeeping webpage for the new reporting requirements.
+The website has a safety section, referencing the alliance.
+The website also posts and maintains various past safety and health information (i.e. OSHA news releases, safety bulletins, product recalls, etc.) for continual review.
 The website lists electronic links to various government, labor organizations, and contractor associations.

 The activities and information provided were well received.
-The Bill Ligetti, Executive Director, and member representatives of the safety and health outreach activities/communications found the information valuable in assisting them in promoting and improving their safety and health efforts.
+Bill Ligetti, Executive Director, and member representatives found the safety and health outreach activities/communications and the information valuable in assisting them in promoting/ improving their safety and health efforts.
 In addition, OSHA representatives found the shared information valuable in expanding their knowledge base on the implementation of good safety practices on steel erection construction jobsites.